dealingwith/daniel-industries/_posts/2026-02-21-indieweb-carnival-intersecting-interests.md

 ### 03

 That's probably because while I know there are through-lines here like grief, I don't even know what they all are.
-Yesterday was my second time attending the Homebrew Website Club (I mentioned the last one in [last month's Indieweb Carnival post!](/2026/01/17/indieweb-carnival-the-meaning-of-life/#ps)), and this topic came up, and I confessed this fact.
+Today was my second time attending the Homebrew Website Club (I mentioned the last one in [last month's Indieweb Carnival post!](/2026/01/17/indieweb-carnival-the-meaning-of-life/#ps)), and this topic came up, and I confessed this fact.
 I also confessed to being more drawn to questions than answers.
 I mentioned my post about [ambiguous work](/2025/11/05/ambiguous-work/).
 I complimented Tracy Durnell on her [Big Questions](https://tracydurnell.com/questions/) framework.

 I thought about, but did not mention, Over the Rhine's track _Nobody Number One_[^3], a song with smokily-spoken verses, the last of which ends with: